maximechemenda/software-testing/README.md

 You can then setup options such as port in the respective configuration file.

-Keep in mind that you will need to use the *local* configuration, therefore it is recommended thet you rename `.env` file to `.env.ci` the `.env.local` file to `.env`, or configure your system so that it utilizes `.env.local` before you start the server locally.
+Keep in mind that you will need to use the *local* configuration, therefore it is recommended thet you rename `.env.local` file to `.env` (discarding or renaming the existing `.env` file which relates to CI), configure your system so that it utilizes `.env.local` before you start the server locally or ignore local changes on `.env`file and rename the `.env.local`.

 To execute Unit/Integration tests, run `npm test`.
 Tests will then be executed and results will be displayed on console.